Coverage estimation

 In an area or path, select a Wildfire Sensor.

-Delete Sensor: Select Delete Sensor.
+In the Edit Sensor dialog, select Delete Sensor.
 This cannot be undone.

 Save the project.